danielclements/aim_trainer/readme.md

 ### Existing Features

-- Difficulty selector : The user can select what difficulty they would like to play on depending on how good they think they are.
+- Difficulty selector: The user can select what difficulty they would like to play on depending on how good they think they are.

-- Theme / Target selector: The user can chose between the default light theme or they can apply a light theme.
+- Theme / Target selector: The user can choose between the default light theme or they can apply a light theme.
 Along with the theme the user can chose between fruit targets and alien targets.

-- High Score: Each difficulty has its own built in high score local storage item, the high score stat will change / update depending on difficulty selected.
+- High Score: Each difficulty has its own built-in high score local storage item, the high score stat will change/update depending on difficulty selected.

 - Local Storage: This project uses local storage to save your existing settings, high scores and username.

 ### Features Left to Implement
-- In the future I plan to add a alternate game mode that will focus on hitting as many tagets in a row as          possible.
-The aim of this mode will be to get the highest hit count possible , as soon as one target is missed   the game mode will end.
+- In the future I plan to add an alternate game mode that will focus on hitting as many targets in a row as          possible.
+The aim of this mode will be to get the highest hit count possible, as soon as one target is missed   the game mode will end.

 - I plan to add a global leader board that will persist user scores to promote competition amongst users.
 MongoDB is a scalable, JavaScript friendly database which can be integrated into the current application.